What Does it Take to Be a Physical Therapist Aide?

 - Therapy Aide

-There were about 52,000 jobs for Physical Therapist Aide in 2016 (in the United States).
+In 2016, there was an estimated number of 52,000 jobs in the United States for Physical Therapist Aide.
 New jobs are being produced at a rate of 29.2% which is above the national average.
 The Bureau of Labor Statistics predicts 15,200 new jobs for Physical Therapist Aide by 2026.
-Due to new job openings and attrition, there will be an average of 8,500 job openings in this field each year.
+There will be an estimated 8,500 positions for Physical Therapist Aide per year.

 The states with the most job growth for Physical Therapist Aide are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Maine, or Vermont.
 These states have the worst job growth for this type of profession.